ExchangeUnion/xud/docker/README.md

 ```bash
 $ docker-compose up -d
 ```
-Above command should create and launch both `xud` and  `mysql` containers as per the config in docker-compose.yml
+Above command should create and launch both `xud` and other required containers as per the config in docker-compose.yml

 Stopping Containers:
 ```bash